-Beliveau reaches the milestone and becomes the fourth player in NHL history to score 500 goals at 6:42 of the second period when he takes a drop pass from Phil Roberto at the end of a long shift, deked goaltender Gilles Gilbert and tucked a backhand shot just inside the far post, triggering an avalanche of tribute from a crowd of 16,158 fans.
+Beliveau reaches the milestone and becomes the fourth player in NHL history to score 500 goals at 6:42 of the second period when he takes a drop pass from Phil Roberto at the end of a long shift, dekes goalie Gilles Gilbert and tucks a backhand shot just inside the far post, triggering an avalanche of tribute from the crowd of 16,158.

 It's the 18th and final hat trick of Beliveau's NHL career; he retires in May 1971 after helping the Canadiens defeat the Chicago Blackhawks in the Stanley Cup Final.